InRule/DevOpsServices/doc/ApprovalFlow.md

-### CI/CD Approval Flow
+### DevOps Services Approval Flow

 When integrating InRule with their applications, most InRule customers prefer to use labels for the method employed to retrieve the desired rule application version from the catalog.
 There are obvious benefits over always using the latest revision or having to specify the exact revision number.
 As a result, assigning a label to the just promoted rule application version from an environment to another, like from UAT to production, is the final step in enabling the promoted version.

 As a result, other than the rule application promotion itself, this action of applying the label is very important, because it can decide what rules are active in a production environment, hence affecting business crucial systems.
-With the InRule CI/CD framework, we provide a way for intercepting the requests for label assignment to a rule application revision, making it subject to a human confirmation.
+With the InRule DevOps Services framework, we provide a way for intercepting the requests for label assignment to a rule application revision, making it subject to a human confirmation.

-Since only check in events are tracked at this time with the CI/CD catalog poller, the approval flow is not available without the CI/CD listener components deployed to the catalog instance.
+Since only check in events are tracked at this time with the DevOps catalog poller, the approval flow is not available without the DevOps listener components deployed to the catalog instance.

 Only some catalog users get to be designated as approvers, leaving all others in the group of users requiring an approval to assign the label to a revision.
 These are the actors and corresponding events that make up the approval flow:

 * Given UserA and UserB being user accounts with rights in the InRule catalog, UserA is set as the approver and UserB remains a regular user requiring UserA's approval, through configuration.
 * UserB attempts to change the label assignment between two revisions of a rule application.
 Note that all labels and rule applications are subject to these rules.
-* The InRule CI/CD listener component intercepts the attempt for label assignment, blocks it, and displays an error in irAuthor or any other tool used for calling the catalog service.
+* The InRule DevOps Services listener component intercepts the attempt for label assignment, blocks it, and displays an error in irAuthor or any other tool used for calling the catalog service.

     ![Slack with Label Approved Message](../images/InRuleCICD_label_request_error.png)